Skeough20/content-ops-starter/content/pages/blog/top-ten-lessons-we-learned.md

 date: '2024-11-15'
 excerpt: >-
-  Hello hatchlings as we await launch, we dream of new cars and new watch's that the king of Solana will give us.I would like you give you guys some backround info on where we are launching Date and as well as to why.
+  Hello hatchlings as we await launch, we dream of new cars and new watch's that the king of Solana will give us.I would like you give you guys some background info on where we are launching Date and as well as to why.
 Click the titile to read more!
 featuredImage: